Celebrate 710 with us this Friday from 4–7 PM! | Big Belly BBQ at Glendale | Maiz Gorditas and Tacos at Rino |

 Whatever method you choose to consume, you can also purchase the materials needed to use the products above at Life Flower, your local cannabis shop.

 • When it comes to recreational marijuana use, the rules are similar to those for alcohol.
 It is illegal to smoke or use in public.
-Be aware, that there is marijuana equivalent of a DUI in Colorado.
+Be aware that there is a marijuana equivalent of a DUI in Colorado.
 Smoke responsibly and do not operate a vehicle when you are impaired.

 • Yes!
 Employers have the right to drug test you, even for the legal use of marijuana in Colorado.
 As a pre-employment screening, employers have the right to not hire you if the test comes back positive for marijuana, even if you have a medical card.
 Unfortunately, companies have the right to terminate employment if a drug test returns positive.
 When in doubt, check with your workplace’s policies on marijuana use before consuming.